gekkekoe/esphome-ecodan-hp/README.md

 The remote thermostat protocol CNRF is supported by https://github.com/gekkekoe/esphome-ecodan-remote-thermostat.
 It implements a virtual thermostat that can be linked with any temperature sensor.

 # available languages
-English (default), Dutch, Italian, French, Spanish, German.
+English (default), Dutch, Italian, French, Spanish, German, Finnish.
 Select the language in `ecodan-esphome.yaml` file.
 If you want to contribute with a translation: copy the file `ecodan-labels-en.yaml` to `ecodan-labels-xx.yaml`, fill in all the labels and submit a pull request.

 # features